vsimonovski/blog.js/content/blog/ydkjs/index.md

 console.log(sumES6(2)(3)) // 5
 ```

-If you are not familiar with ES6 arrow functions, here is equialent ES5 example:
+If you are not familiar with ES6 arrow functions, here is equivalent ES5 example:

 ```js
 let sumES5 = function(x) {